Stop Letting Fear Run Your Life

 I am the most relaxed, laid back, stress-free, positive, fun, hopeful, full and balanced me that I have ever been.
-I sit here in the place I have always wanted to live, with the life that I have always wanted, and I do exactly what I want to each day.
-I am not telling you this to boast, I am telling you this because I was once negative, depressed, pessimistic, down and out, highly stressed, and a ball of anxiety.
+I sit here in the place I have always wanted to live, with the exact life that I have always wanted, and I do exactly what I want to each and every day.
+I love my life.
+I am not telling you this to boast, I am telling you this because I was once negative, pessimistic, down and out, highly stressed, and a ball of anxiety.

-I know what is important, don’t pretend or even want to be perfect and could care less what anyone else thinks of me.
+I know what is important, don’t pretend or even want to be perfect, and couldn’t care less what anyone else thinks of me.
 I can’t remember the last time I was mad or felt angst.
 I express what’s on my heart and I am honest with myself and others.
 I don’t need to be right, in control, the best or first.
 I’ve slowed down.
-I don’t put a ton of things on my schedule and I now believe that less is truly more.
-I remind myself that I don’t need to ‘be’ anything’.
-Just the best me I can be, so that I can give my best to others and make an impact.
+I don’t put a ton of things on my schedule, and I now believe that less is truly more.
+I remind myself that I don’t need to ‘be’ anything’, just the best me I can be, so that I can give my best to others and make an impact.
 I continue to work on things, try to be a better me and will always be learning and growing.

 I follow the FF Training Philosophies and live the FF Mantras (I take these things very seriously and nothing else that seriously at all).
+I don’t focus on doing more, I focus on being balanced (read how HERE).
 I believe these 10 Rules are imperative to reducing stress and anxiety.
 I am fully dedicated to helping anyone who will listen.
 Nothing I ever studied in my undergrad or master’s degree about psychology helped me to be a better coach than my real experience.

 “Ra Ra, You Can Do It”

-I really don’t like sounding like a corny cheerleader, but here it goes.
+I really don’t like sounding like a cheerleader, but here it goes.

 Where there is a will there is a way.